pathbind/M-plus/README.md

 - usable as Main or Reviewer
 - supported by M+ web research
 - supported for visual review
-- GPT Image is also used by the current image-generation path
+- available as an M+ image-generation backend through GPT Image 2

 ## Claude